-DES is a block cipher, and encrypts data in blocks of size of 64 bit each, means 64 bits of plain text goes as the input to DES, which produces 64 bits of cipher text.
+Data encryption standard (DES) has been found vulnerable to very powerful attacks and therefore, the popularity of DES has been found slightly on the decline.
+DES is a block cipher and encrypts data in blocks of size of 64 bits each, which means 64 bits of plain text go as the input to DES, which produces 64 bits of ciphertext.
 The same algorithm and key are used for encryption and decryption, with minor differences.
 The key length is 56 bits.
-The basic idea is show in figure.
+The basic idea is shown in the figure:

 Thus, the discarding of every 8th bit of the key produces a 56-bit key from the original 64-bit key.

-DES is based on the two fundamental attributes of cryptography: substitution (also called as confusion) and transposition (also called as diffusion).
-DES consists of 16 steps, each of which is called as a round.
+DES is based on the two fundamental attributes of cryptography: substitution (also called confusion) and transposition (also called diffusion).
+DES consists of 16 steps, each of which is called a round.
 Each round performs the steps of substitution and transposition.
 Let us now discuss the broad-level steps in DES.

-- In the first step, the 64 bit plain text block is handed over to an initial Permutation (IP) function.
+- In the first step, the 64-bit plain text block is handed over to an initial Permutation (IP) function.

 - In the end, LPT and RPT are rejoined and a Final Permutation (FP) is performed on the combined block

-- The result of this process produces 64 bit cipher text.
+- The result of this process produces 64-bit ciphertext.

-Initial Permutation (IP) –
+Initial Permutation (IP):

-For example, it says that the IP replaces the first bit of the original plain text block with the 58th bit of the original plain text, the second bit with the 50th bit of the original plain text block and so on.
+As we have noted, the initial permutation (IP) happens only once and it happens before the first round.
+It suggests how the transposition in IP should proceed, as shown in the figure.
+For example, it says that the IP replaces the first bit of the original plain text block with the 58th bit of the original plain text, the second bit with the 50th bit of the original plain text block, and so on.

-Step-1: Key transformation –
+Step-1: Key transformation:

-Step-2: Expansion Permutation –
+Step-2: Expansion Permutation: